cresqnt-sys/RiftScope/README.md

 ---

+# Discontinued as of 06-05-2025.
+Thank you for your support.

 RiftScope is a user-friendly application for Windows made to monitor your Roblox logs for Bubble Gum Simulator Infinity.
 It watches for specific rare events, such as the appearance of a **Royal Chest** (🎁) or an **Aura Egg** (🥚), and sends a notification to your Discord webhook.

 JOIN THE OFFICAL AURA EGG HUNT AT: https://discord.gg/hFqmaFgscR